DracoNet/DracoNet-FivemFX/README.md

 4) Go to server.cfg and enter your database details.

+5) Whilst in server.cfg go to line 141 and enter your server key, you can get one from here.

-5) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.
+6) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.

-6) start server let it make the database then load SQL.sql in database
+7) start server let it make the database then load SQL.sql in database

 Thanks to Dunko for Fremwork